Free SAT Math Questions with Solutions and Explanations - Sample 4

 Solution

 5. A large rectangle is made up of 4 congruent smaller rectangles.
-What is the length of a small rectangle if the area of the larger rectangle is equal to 432 square units?
+What is the length of a small rectangle if the area of the larger rectangle is 432 square units?

 Solution